michaeljsteel/NumBAT/docs/source/install.rst

 #.
 Open a terminal window on your desktop.

 #.
+Ensure you have the Xcode Command Line Tools installed.
+This is the basic package for command line development on MacOS.
+Enter the following command and then follow the prompts.

+   $ xcode-select --install

+   **Note** that there is a different version of the Xcode tools for each major release of MacOS.
+If you have upgraded your OS, say from Ventura to Sonoma, you must install the corresponding version of Xcode.

+   If the installer says Xcode is installed but an upgrade exists, you almost certainly want to apply that upgrade.

+#.
 Make a folder for |NUMBAT| studies and clone the github repository::

    $ mkdir numbat